qixwang/mc-docs.zh-cn/articles/data-factory/scripts/copy-azure-blob-powershell.md

 }
 "@

-## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryPipeline command.
+## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryV2Pipeline command.
-$pipelineDefinition | Out-File c:\CopyPipeline.json
+$pipelineDefinition | Out-File ./CopyPipeline.json

 ## Create a pipeline in the data factory
-Set-AzDataFactoryPipeline -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name $pipelineName -File "c:\CopyPipeline.json"
+Set-AzDataFactoryV2Pipeline -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name $pipelineName -File "./CopyPipeline.json"

 # Create a pipeline run